LearningTheSecretsOfData/CS-401_Website/index.md

 {% include Q7_scatter.html %}

-The LSD team discovered interesting information about the film industry and wanted to share the findings with Stanislas.
+The LSD team discovers interesting information about the film industry and wanted to share the findings with Stanislas.
-They noticed a consistent rise in average box office revenue over the years, possibly influenced by factors like inflation.
+They notice a consistent rise in average box office revenue over the years, possibly influenced by factors like inflation.
-Additionally, we observed that more recent movies appear to be more positively correlated with their spotify track popularity over the years, indicating the potential significance of the new highly connected generation.
+Additionally, they observe that more recent movies appear to be more positively correlated with their spotify track popularity over the years, indicating the potential significance of the new highly connected generation.

 {% include Q7_correlation_heatmap.html %}